Red List: Least Concern (LC). GB Status: Common.

 Habitat

-Downland, moorland, gardens, woodland rides and roadside verges to name a few.
+Downland, moorland, gardens, woodland rides, roadside verges and other rough grassy areas.

 History 1860-2010